onesteinbv/addons-sendcloud/website_sendcloud_official/readme/USAGE.rst

 In short this is how the module works:
  - the customer selects some products in the online shop.
 The products are added in the shopping Cart
  - then the customer opens his shopping Cart and clicks on Process Checkout
- - the customer chooses one of the delivery method that SendCloud provides
+ - the customer chooses one of the delivery method that Sendcloud provides

 Service Point Picker
 ~~~~~~~~~~~~~~~~~~~~

 The module contains a link that opens the Service Point Picker (javascript) in the website shopping Cart.
-The link is placed near the selected SendCloud Shipping Method.
+The link is placed near the selected Sendcloud Shipping Method.
 The link is visible in case:

- - the configuration in the SendCloud panel has the Service Point flag to True (in the SendCloud integration config)
+ - the configuration in the Sendcloud panel has the Service Point flag to True (in the Sendcloud integration config)
  - the Shipping Method selected in the picking is provided by Sendcloud
  - the Shipping Method has field sendcloud_service_point_input == "required"
  - all the criteria (from country, to country, weight) match with the current order